Surface instabilities in laminar compressible boundary layers with sublimation: Linearization

 \subsubsection{Baseflow}

-Evaluation of \eqref{eq:full conduction} requires the first and second derivatives of $\overline{T_s}$.
-For a baseflow with an isothermal wall condition, the surface temperature gradients in the solid are found from the energy balance in \eqref{energy balance} and steady solution from \eqref{Conduction moving}.
+Evaluation of \eqref{eq:full conduction} requires the first and second derivatives of $\overline{T_s}$ at the surface.
+For a baseflow with an isothermal wall condition, the surface temperature gradients in the solid are readily found from the energy balance in \eqref{energy balance - simple} and steady solution from \eqref{Conduction moving}.